Take the next steps in joining our PA Family at Lake Erie College

 College Algebra (1 course, no time limits)

 GRE: Should be taken within last 5 years.
 There is no minimum score requirement.
 No other standardized test will be considered for substitution.

 At least 24 hours of the 250 hours must be from direct shadowing of a licensed physician assistant, which may include virtual shadowing experiences.

 is the form for PA shadowing.
 Although this form does not need to be used exclusively, all prospective students will need to retain documentation and upload this documentation into CASPA.
 Documentation must be available for verification.

 This requirement may be met through paid or volunteer experiences.
 While shadowing a physician assistant or physician will meet this requirement, prior experiences where the applicant has assumed direct responsibility for patient care is preferred.

-Students may use the following items to meet this requirement and include but are not limited to: shadowing a PA or physician in an office or hospital; volunteering or working as an emergency medical technician; working as a nurse, nurse's aide, respiratory therapist, paramedic, athletic trainer or other healthcare provider; or volunteering in a healthcare facility.
+Students may use the following to meet this requirement and include but are not limited to: shadowing a PA or physician in an office or hospital; volunteering or working as an emergency medical technician; working as a nurse, nurse's aide, respiratory therapist, paramedic, athletic trainer, pharmacy technician, scribe or other healthcare provider; or volunteering in a healthcare facility.